oscarotero/form-manager/README.md

 ## Forms

 We need a form to put all this things together.
-The form is just another container, in fact, it's like a [Group](#group).
+The form is just another field, in fact, it's like a [Group](#group).

 ```php
 $form = F::form();